svsticky/reasonable-koala/docs/src/oauth2/index.md

 whether the application executes on a server, a desktop, or other devices).

+This is your application.

 #### Authorization server
 The server issuing access tokens to the client after successfully authenticating the resource owner and obtaining authorization.

+`Wilford` fulfils this role